 How to: Create a Test Setting for a Distributed Load Test

 Test settings for Visual Studio are stored in a file.
-The test settings define the following information about each role:
+They define the following:

 When you run your tests, you select the test settings to use as the active test settings depending on what you require for that specific test run.
 The test settings file is stored as part of your solution.
-The file name has the extension .testsettings.
+The file has an extension .testsettings.

 The test controller will have agents that can be used for each role in your test settings.
-For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data and Managing Test Controllers and Test Agents with Visual Studio.
+For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data and Managing Test Controllers and Test Agents.

-Follow these steps to create and remove test settings in your solution for load tests that you plan to run from Visual Studio.
+Use the following procedures to create and remove test settings in your solution for load tests that you plan to run from Visual Studio 2010 Ultimate.

 Create a Test Setting for a Distributed Load Test